iulian-rusu/genetic-nn-trainer/README.md

-# genetic-nn-trainer
+# Digit recognition
-Training a neural network with genetic algorithms
+Training a neural network with genetic algorithms to recognize handwritten digits.